ROTATE: Regret-driven Open-ended Training for Ad Hoc Teamwork: Experimental Results

-As discussed in Section \ref{sec:method}, we propose that teammates should maximize per-state regret rather than per-trajectory regret to mitigate the emergence of self-sabotage behaviors.
-Here, we compare \ours{} where the teammate maximizes per-state regret (ours) to \ours{} where the teammate maximizes per-trajectory regret.
+\textbf{RQ2a} demonstrated that \ours{} with per-state regret (ours) leads to teammate policies that sabotage less often in an illustrative matrix game, compared to \ours{} with per-trajectory regret.
+Here, we investigate whether the this translates to improved generalization against the unseen evaluation teammates.
 All configurations other than the teammate's policy objective are kept identical, including the data used to train the teammate value functions.
 Fig. \ref{fig:ablations_obj} shows that \ours{} with per-state regret outperforms \ours{} with per-trajectory regret on all tasks except AA, confirming the superiority of per-state regret.
 As discussed in \textbf{RQ1}, we observe that AA is a layout where an ego agent is less susceptible to sabotage, due to the separated kitchen layout.
 App. \ref{app:supp_results:rotate_regret_est} presents additional experiments testing \ours{} with CoMeDi-style mixed-play rollouts, and alternative methods to compute per-state regret---ultimately finding that \ours{} outperforms all variations.

 \paragraph{RQ3: Is the population buffer necessary for \ours{} to learn well?
 (Yes)} We hypothesize that collecting all previously generated teammates in a population buffer helps the \ours{} agent improve in robustness against all previously discovered conventions.
 On the other hand, if there is no population buffer, then it becomes possible for the \ours{} ego agent to forget how to collaborate with teammate seen at earlier iterations of open-ended learning~\citep{kirkpatrick_overcoming_2017}, which creates the possibility that the ego agent and teammate generator oscillates between conventions.
 As shown in Fig. \ref{fig:ablations}, \ours{} without the population buffer attains lower evaluation returns than the full \ours{} method on all tasks except for AA, thus supporting the hypothesis that the population buffer improves ego agent learning.
 As discussed in \textbf{RQ1}, AA is a unique layout where agents can complete the task independently, even in the presence of an adversarial partner.
 As a corollary, there are few meaningful cooperative conventions that can be discovered, and no scenarios where convention mismatch leads to zero return (unlike LBF and FC).